mfkimbell/django-serverless/README.md

 }
 ```
-creating admin, then logging into admin on webapp:
+Creating admin, then logging into admin on webapp.
+I personally never utilized these features, but it can be used to manage data in the django application:

 ![image](https://github.com/mfkimbell/django-serverless/assets/107063397/d8e6f5d5-3ff4-42b2-bbd5-7aabdc6901c7)